nellyexey/nellyexey/README.md

 <h1 align="center">Hello, you have reached to @nellyexey 👋</h1>
-<p align="center">I'm Nayli Nabihah Jasni, a data engineering student of Universiti Teknologi Malaysia from Kuala Lumpur.☀️</p>
+<p align="center">I'm Nayli Nabihah Jasni, a gradute data engineering student of Universiti Teknologi Malaysia from Kuala Lumpur.☀️</p>

 # 💻 About me:
 - New to MongoDB and still learning it.